-In developing standards to apply in determining whether a proposed PBV development will be selected, SHA will consider the following:
+In developing standards to apply in determining whether a proposed PBV development will be selected, SHA will consider the following to determine whether the PBV meets the SHA goals of deconcentrating poverty and expanding housing and economic opportunities.

-- If the poverty rate in the proposed PBV development area is greater than 20%, SHA will consider whether in the past five years there has been an overall decline in the poverty rate - A census tract in which the proposed PBV development will be located in a HUD- designated Enterprise Zone, Economic Community, or Renewal Community - A census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition - A census tract in which the proposed PBV development will be located is undergoing significant revitalization - A census tract where there are meaningful opportunities for educational and economic advancement - The site meets NSPIRE standards - Other factors as determined by SHA to meet the needs of the community.
+- If the site has received approval for tax credits by the appropriate state housing agency; - If the poverty rate in the proposed PBV development area is greater than 20%, SHA will consider whether in the past five years there has been an overall decline in the poverty rate; - A census tract in which the proposed PBV development will be located in a HUD- designated Enterprise Zone, Economic Community, or Renewal Community; - A census tract where the concentration of assisted units will be or has decreased as a result of public housing demolition; - A census tract in which the proposed PBV development will be located is undergoing significant revitalization;

+- A census tract where there are meaningful opportunities for educational and economic advancement. - The site meets HUD requirements, including section 504 site selection requirements (24 CFR 8.4(b)(5)) - Other factors as determined by SHA to meet the needs of the community.